No matter the size of a company, having visibility into SaaS applications within its tech stack is a top priority.

 Did you know?
 Products that don’t have a clear owner, contract, or approval make up between 10-15% of a company’s tech stack.
 Check out more shadow IT statistics.

-The problem: How many applications within your company’s tech stack are being logged into and used daily?
+How many applications within your company’s tech stack are being logged into and used daily?
 Of these applications, how many do employees actually like using?

 Without access to user sentiment data by sending out pulse surveys asking for direct feedback, companies will remain in the dark.

-The pitch: “You know that fancy, feature-heavy, expensive SaaS tool we purchased six months ago?
+“You know that fancy, feature-heavy, expensive SaaS tool we purchased six months ago?
 I recently found out that many employees aren’t even using it, and those who do aren’t finding it critical to their daily work or even enjoy using it.

 "I have a feeling this isn’t the only SaaS application within our tech stack that isn’t being used like we thought it was.
 As our company grows, it’s important that we know how our employees feel about the tools being used and if these tools are critical to their daily workflow.
 Using a SaaS management tool can provide us with these answers.”